-Exam Co-ordinators' details for all departments (inc MAE for module codes beginning "16" and "ME") are listed at https://www.strath.ac.uk/professionalservices/disabilityandwellbeing/disabilitysupport/ddc/.
+Details on Exam Co-ordinators for all departments (inc MAE for module codes beginning "16" and "ME") are published by the University's Disability and Wellbeing Service.

 Use of Calculators

 It is recommended that students have a basic SCIENTIFIC calculator for use in examinations as, although calculators may normally be taken into an exam, they must not be used to store text /formulae nor be capable of communication (see 'Use of Electronic Devices' below).
 Invigilators may require calculators to be reset.
 Candidates are not permitted to share the use of calculators.